What is chronic kidney disease (CKD)?

-Knowing the symptoms of kidney disease can help people detect it early enough to get treatment.
+Knowing the symptoms of chronic kidney disease can help you detect it early enough to get treatment.
 Symptoms can include:

 - Changes in urination — making more or less urine than usual, feeling pressure when urinating, changes in the color of urine, foamy or bubbly urine, or having to get up at night to urinate.

-- Swelling of the feet, ankles, hands, or face — fluid the kidneys can't remove may stay in the tissues.
+- Swelling of the feet, ankles, hands or face — caused by a buildup of fluid in the body.